rust-project-primer/book/src/build-system/nix.md

 url: https://vtimofeenko.com/posts/practical-nix-flake-anatomy-a-guided-tour-of-flake.nix/
 author: Vladimir Timofeenko
 ---
-Vladimit explains how a `flake.nix` file is constructed.
+Vladimir explains how a `flake.nix` file is constructed.
 He explains the high-level concepts (inputs, outputs) and shows syntax examples for how to write them.
 ```